Battle of the Nijmegen salient: Background

 In September 1944, the Allies had launched Operation Market Garden, a major offensive from the Dutch-Belgian border across the south of the Netherlands through Eindhoven and Nijmegen toward the Rhine bridge at Arnhem.
-The goal was to cross the Rhine and bypass the Siegfried Line in preparation for the final drive towards Berlin but also to cut off the Germans still in Holland.
+The goal was to cross the Rhine and bypass the Siegfried Line in preparation for the final drive towards Berlin but also to cut off the Germans still in the Netherlands.
 Allied airborne troops managed to take the bridges but delays and toughening resistance resulted in defeat at the Rhine bridge in Arnhem.
-The advance stopped south of the Lower Rhine, resulting in a narrow salient that ran from the north of Belgium across the south-east of the Netherlands, and was vulnerable to attack.
+The advance stopped south of the Nederrijn, resulting in a narrow salient that ran from the north of Belgium across the south-east of the Netherlands, and was vulnerable to attack.
 The area between the Rhine and Waal rivers became the new frontline on the Betuwe, also known as 'the island' to the allies.

-During the latter stages of Market Garden, the British 43rd Wessex Division had moved up in order to relieve the Guards Armoured Division.
-Elements of the 43rd took Oosterhout from the Germans on 22 September, and then gained Opheusden and Doodewaard the following day, but they were unable to push the frontline any further.
+During the latter stages of Market Garden, the British 43rd Wessex Division had moved up to relieve the Guards Armoured Division.
+Elements of the 43rd took Oosterhout from the Germans on 22 September, and then gained Opheusden and Dodewaard the following day, but they were unable to push the frontline any further.
 The Household cavalry managed to reach the Polish Parachute Brigade at Driel following which 4th Dorsets attempted to reinforce 1st Airborne division but suffered heavy losses after crossing the river.
 A conference had already been held at Valburg and a decision was made that 1st Airborne should be evacuated.
 This was achieved successfully at night in Operation Berlin on 25/26 September.
-With the completion of the evacuation General Ivor Thomas was made responsible for the defence of The Island.
+With the completion of the evacuation, General Ivor Thomas was made responsible for the defence of The Island.
 The 5th Guards and 8th Armoured Brigades as well as the 69th Infantry Brigade were placed under his command.
 In reserve was the 151st Infantry Brigade and 231st Brigade from 50th Northumbrian Division which had come up in support.